josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/🧾_Petition_GC/📣_men_with_microphones.md

 The problem before somebody commits the aggravated offence.
 Start with the petition's concern about anti-feminist groups and online radicalisation, then examine the unresolved Law Commission recommendation to extend stirring-up offences to sex or gender, including its concern about extremist misogynist/incel ideology.
 Distinguish ordinary—even repellent—misogynistic speech from the much higher criminal threshold for stirring up hatred.
 Cross-link heavily to 🌱_Thanks_Algorithm/: the microphone, audience and recommender system are an information ecology, not automatically a criminal offence.

-YES.
-That is actually useful rather than just funny.

 Inside `📣_men_with_microphones.md`: